-Stout in Menomonie Wisconsin.
-My research spans a number of academic specialties, including political ecology, cultural geography, and critical GIS.
-I use a variety of methods in my research including standard qualitative methods such as talking to people, visual ethnography, and GIS.
+I am Assistant Professor of Geography in the Social Science Department at the University of Wisconsin-Stout in Menomonie Wisconsin.
+My research spans a number of academic specialties, including urban-rural interactions, political ecology, and critical GIS.
+I use a variety of methods in my research including standard qualitative methods, visual ethnography, and GIS.

 Feel free to explore my teaching, research, and other activities on these pages or contact me through email or social media.